 How to Learn Python: Step-by-Step Guide

-Are you ready?
-Let’s dive into our detailed guide on how to learn Python in 2023!
+Those looking for a detailed guide on how to learn Python in 2023 can find everything right here.
 To keep things organized, we’ve divided this roadmap into individual steps.

 Before you skip ahead, these steps have been organized to help you get the most out of your learning, but if you’re a maverick who likes to do things your way, go for it!